k2view-academy/K2View-Academy/articles/03_logical_units/22_native_support_for_NoSQL.md

 ### Step 2: Document DB Presentation in Interface Explorer

-Once the discovery of the Document DB is completed, the interface is displayed in the Studio's Interface Explorer.
+Once the Discovery of the Document DB has been completed, the interface is displayed in the Studio's Interface Explorer.
 The dataset which represents an object shows graphically the nested levels of hierarchy, such as: embedded objects, arrays of objects and arrays of primitives.

 The below image illustrates the nested levels with their graphical indication.